Pavhari Baba: Remarkable incidents

-Pvahari Baba was noted for his polite and kind behaviour.
+Pavhari Baba was noted for his polite and kind behaviour.
 When he met Vivekananda he used expressions like "this servant", "my honour" etc. which surprised and pleased Vivekananda.
 People also used to admire his humility and spirit of welfare.

 Swami Nikhilananda mentioned an incident in his book Vivekananda: a biography.
 Once a dog ran away with a piece of bread from Pavhari Baba's hermitage which he kept as his food.
 Baba chased the dog, praying: "Please wait; my Lord; let me butter the bread for you".

 According to same biography of Nikhilananda, once a Cobra bit him, while he was suffering terrible pain, his remark was: "Oh, he was a messenger from my beloved."